Our history

 Eighteen months after the original investment in the Dussafu Marin license offshore Gabon, the Tortue Phase 1 drilling campaign for the first two subsea wells was completed and tied back to the BW Adolo FPSO with first oil achieved in September 2018.

-BW Offshore transferred ownership interests in the Kudu Petroleum Production Licence 003 ("PPL003") license to BW Energy in fourth quarter of 2019.
+BW Offshore transferred ownership interests in the Kudu Petroleum Production Licence 003 ("PPL003") license to BW Energy in the fourth quarter of 2019.

 On 19 February 2020, BW Energy was listed on the Oslo Stock Exchange.
+Shortly after,

 BW Energy paused all development plans due to COVID-19’s safety and logistical challenges.
 This allowed the Company to reassess its Hibiscus / Ruche and Maromba development plans.